Mental Spinach: A Leadership Perspective

 I found the ideas meaningful enough that, prior to Mountain Khakis joining La Jolla Group, I personally purchased a copy for every member of the Mountain Khakis team.

-Because the book was only available in Australia, copies were shipped via family before reaching the United States.
-It wasn't intended as a corporate gesture, but a personal investment in people navigating demanding roles and organizational change.
+Because the book was only available in Australia at the time, copies were shipped via family before reaching the United States.
+It was not intended as a corporate gesture, but as a personal investment in people navigating demanding roles and significant organisational change.
+The response from the team was genuinely moving — several members told me it was the most thoughtful thing a leader had done for them.

 Who Should Read This